google/WebFundamentals/src/content/en/tools/chrome-user-experience-report/getting-started.md

 ```
 [Run it on BigQuery](https://bigquery.cloud.google.com/savedquery/226352634162:c5b7ee9ea0394728a821cf60f58737c2)

 The result of this query shows the fraction of users that experience the FCP in under one second, split by effective connection type.
 On first glance, users on a 3G connection may have significantly worse performance, but it's important to remember that the resulting value is relative to the overall population; the reported value is also function of 3G population size, which may be lower — see [analysis tips & best practices](/web/tools/chrome-user-experience-report/#analysis_tips_best_practices) for more.
-If desired, we can normalize the value against the relative population of each effective connection type.
+If desired, we can normalize the value against the relative population size of each effective connection type.

 Using these queries as a foundation, you’re ready to start mining the Chrome UX Report for insightful data.
 Should you need it, feel free to ask the <a href="https://groups.google.com/a/chromium.org/forum/#!forum/chrome-ux-report">discussion group</a> for help.